 Think Women was an invaluable resource that supported my decision to stand and helped in my campaigning.
 Sometimes that extra push is necessary to give people the courage to stand up and be counted.
 Elected representatives are ordinary people who make the most of their self-belief and support to make the difference they really want to make.

-I would have been all at sea without A Gender Agenda.
+I would have been all at sea without the VLGA resource book, A Gender Agenda.
 It told me what I should be doing “now” and how to get that support team together.
-These were stories of ordinary women.
+These were stories of ordinary women making a difference in their communities.
 It was a source of practical and accessible information.
-I also found the Facebook group More women for local government really useful.
+I also found the Facebook group More Women for Local Government really useful.
 There was lots of sharing and instant feedback.